zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :type: string
    :condition: optional

-   The ID of the :doc:`Customer </reference/v1/customers-api/get-customer>` for whom the payment is being created.
+   The ID of the :doc:`customer </reference/v1/customers-api/get-customer>` for whom the payment is being created.
 This is used for recurring payments and :doc:`single-click payments </payments/hosted-checkout>`.

 .. parameter:: mandateId
    :type: string
    :condition: optional

-   When creating recurring payments, the ID of a specific :doc:`Mandate </reference/v1/mandates-api/get-mandate>` may be supplied to indicate which of the consumer's accounts should be credited.
+   When creating recurring payments, the ID of a specific :doc:`mandate </reference/v1/mandates-api/get-mandate>` may be supplied to indicate which of the consumer's accounts should be credited.

 Payment method specific parameters